Where U.S. Battles Over Abortion Will Play Out In 2019

 Abortion opponents having pushed through more than 400 separate abortion restrictions on the state level since 2010, according to the Guttmacher Institute, an abortion-rights think tank.
 In 2018 alone, according to Guttmacher, 15 states adopted 27 new limits on abortion and family planning.

-"Absolutely some [of these are] an exercise in what they can get to go up to the Supreme Court," says Destiny Lopez of the abortion-rights group National Latina Institute for Reproductive Health.
+"Absolutely some [of these are] an exercise in what they can get to go up to the Supreme Court," says Destiny Lopez, co-director of the abortion-rights group All* Above All.
 "Sort of 'Let's throw spaghetti against the wall and see what sticks.' "

 But 2018 also marked a turning point.
 It was the first time in years that the number of state actions supporting abortion rights outnumbered the restrictions.
 For example, Massachusetts approved a measure to repeal a pre-Roe ban on abortion that would take effect if Roe were overturned.
 Washington state passed a law to require abortion coverage in insurance plans that offer maternity coverage.